-Comments are not permitted in the configuration file created or modified by DMF Manager.
-If you edit an existing configuration file that has comments and save the file, the comments will be deleted from the updated configuration file (/etc/dmf/dmf.conf).
+• Comments are not permitted in the configuration file created or modified by DMF Manager.
+If you edit an existing configuration file that has comments and save the file, the comments will be deleted from the updated configuration file.

-Note: The original DMF configuration file, including the comments, will be preserved in a time-stamped copy (/etc/dmf/dmf.conf.
-TIMESTAMP).
+Note: The original DMF configuration file, including the comments, will be preserved in a time-stamped copy (/etc/dmf/dmf.conf.TIMESTAMP).

-- Adding site-specific objects or site-specific parameters is not supported (if site-specific items already exist in the DMF configuration file, they are preserved). - DMF Manager does not have the ability to install or verify DMF licenses (you should use dmmaint for this process). - DMF Manager cannot detect if multiple users have logged in as admin and are therefore capable of overwriting each other's changes.
-Only one user should be logged in as admin and make configuration changes at any given time.
+- Adding site-specific objects or site-specific parameters is not supported (if site-specific items already exist in the DMF configuration file, they are preserved). - DMF Manager cannot detect if multiple users have logged in as admin and are therefore capable of overwriting each other's changes.
+At any given time, only one user should log in as admin and make configuration changes.